Ghost1995/object_collection_robotic_arm/README.md

 We can see that the green disc is being detected as **Faulty** and therefore not picking it up.

 Note: The robot seems to be moving very fast, this is because we are publishing on joint coordinated and therefore it is planning in joint coordinate space.
 This is much faster than the Cartesian planner.
-Also, gifs are playing with a 4X speed.
+Also Gifs are playing with a 1.5X speed.

 ## About the Developers